FormidableLabs/nextjs-sanity-fe/setup.md

 Done!
 Imported 43 documents to dataset "production"
 ```

 Now, if you reload Sanity Studio you should see content populated.
-Additionally, you can now refresh the nextjs application to see some of that tasty bread!
+Additionally, you can now refresh the Next.js application to see some of that tasty bread!

 ## Environment Variables

 There is an `./packages/nextjs/.env.sample` committed to the repo which contains the list of env variables for the project.
-For running Nextjs and Sanity Studio locally, only the `NEXT_PUBLIC_SANITY_PROJECT_ID` variable is needed.
+For running Next.js and Sanity Studio locally, only the `NEXT_PUBLIC_SANITY_PROJECT_ID` variable is needed.
 The other values in the sample file are only needed if you intend to test the purging scenarios on your local machine.
 I.e. the `/api/webhook` route.

 ### Scripts

 :bulb: To get a list of scripts available, you can run `pnpm run` and it will output a list of available commands.

-- `local` - Runs Sanity Studio, NextJs app and GraphQL codegen watch in parallel
+- `local` - Runs Sanity Studio, Next.js app and GraphQL codegen watch in parallel
 - `dev:nextjs` - Runs NextJs app and GraphQL codegen
 - `build:nextjs` - Builds NextJS app
 - `start:nextjs` - Starts the built out NextJs app
 - `codegen:nextjs` - Runs GraphQL codegen in Nextjs App
 - `dev:sanity` - Runs Sanity Studio locally
 - `build:sanity` - Builds Sanity Studio
 - `deploy-sanity-studio` - Deploys Sanity Studio to Sanity
 - `deploy-sanity-graphql` - Deploys GraphQL schema to Sanity